MXDFz4.4: A LyC emitter 250Myr after the epoch of reionization and a first test of Ly-alpha morphology as a tracer of LyC escape at high redshift: Evaluating tracers

 We derive a number of different SFRs for \objname (see Table~\ref{tab:obj_details}) based on SED fitting and different timescales ($10-100\,\mathrm{Myr}$).
 The low end of these ranges gives $\Sigma_{SFR}$ values less than $1\,\mathrm{M_{\odot}/yr/kpc^2}$, which appears far too low for a strong LCE such as \objname.
 The higher end of these ranges ($\gtrsim10\,\mathrm{M_{\odot}/yr}$) gives moderate $\Sigma_{SFR}$ values around $5-6\,\mathrm{M_{\odot}/yr/kpc^2}$.
 This is still not high considering the very high \fesc \objname likely exhibits.
-However, when looking in more detail at the SFH plots produced by \cg, the peaks of the recent burst (which is present in the SFH regardless of stellar population model choice) are around $9\,\mathrm{M_{\odot}/yr}$ (BPASS) and $40\,\mathrm{M_{\odot}/yr}$ (BC03). $40\,\mathrm{M_{\odot}/yr}$ gives a $\Sigma_{SFR}$ value of $17\,\mathrm{M_{\odot}/yr/kpc^2}$, which is more as expected for a strong LCE \citep{Jaskot2024multivariateLyC_lowz}.
-However, peak SFRs such as these are not typically used for this calculation.
+However, when looking in more detail at the SFH plots produced by \cg, the peaks of the recent burst (which is present in the SFH regardless of stellar population model choice) are around $9\,\mathrm{M_{\odot}/yr}$ (BPASS) and $40\,\mathrm{M_{\odot}/yr}$ (BC03).
+An SFR of $40\,\mathrm{M_{\odot}/yr}$ gives a $\Sigma_{SFR}$ value of $17\,\mathrm{M_{\odot}/yr/kpc^2}$, which is more consistent with expectations for a strong LCE \citep{Jaskot2024multivariateLyC_lowz}.
+However, such peak SFRs are not typically used for this calculation.
 The fact that \objname only has a $\Sigma_{SFR}$ in line with low-redshift predictions when the peak of the recent starburst is considered is likely further evidence of the impact of this burst on the escape of LyC photons.